 Heart transplant was a subject where new innovations are taking place to keep the heart beating during transportation from the donor to the recipient.
 This, the audience were told would keep the heart in better condition through the journey rather than the cryogenic procedures used since the 1960’s.
 The British Heart Foundation video made with Vinnie Jones was shown to highlight the fact that many heart attack patients die because the people present at the time do nothing other than stand and look.
 Henry explained that immediate action using the procedure in the video can actually save lives, and mention was made of the decreasing cost of defibrillators and their increasing availability in sports clubs.
 In his closing remarks Henry stressed to the audience the harmful effects of smoking and bad diet to the health of the heart.
 At the conclusion of his presentation pupils were invited to ask questions and with some prompting from Professor Nash the question and answer session got under way.

-The 2014 lecture was held on 21st November in the Main Lecture Theatre in the McCance Building in the University of Strathclyde.
-This year the lecture was titled “Flight Test and Engineering” and was given by John Bolton, former chief test pilot for BAE and deputy chief test pilot for Airbus.
+This lecture was held on Main Lecture Theatre in the McCance Building in the University of Strathclyde and waas given by John Bolton, former chief test pilot for BAE and deputy chief test pilot for Airbus.
 There was a capacity audience of 250 students from 22 Glasgow schools.

 John started his lecture by explaining how he first became interested in flying when he joined the Allan Glen’s Air Training Corps and that while studying engineering at university he had joined the University Air Squadron.
 He caused some amusement when he explained that he was quite a small boy at school and that on his first flight in a Chipmunk with the ATC he had to sit on three cushions so that he could see out of the window.